jpw-erigo/CT_dotNET/README.md

 {
     class CTdemo
     {
         static byte[] dartmouthImage = null; // image fetched by a separate thread static bool bNewImage = false; // for synchronized access to the image

         static void Main(string[] args)
         {
+            // Does the user want to use HTTP PUT for writing data? bool bHttp = false;

             // Settings for data to be written to CT String[] ctChanNames = new String[2];
             ctChanNames[0] = "chan1.csv";
             ctChanNames[1] = "chan2.csv";
             double[] ctChanData = new double[2];
             // Settings for the CloudTurbine writer
             int dataPeriodMsec = 100; // Period between data points
             int numLoopsPerBlock = 10; // Number of loops to perform between calls to flush int numBlocksPerSegment = 10; // Number of blocks in each segment (0 for no segment layer) int numSegmentsToKeep = 3; // Number of segments to keep, older segment folders are trimmed (0 for no trim, keep all) bool bOutputTimesAreMillis = true; // When true, the output time format is milliseconds since epoch bool bPack = true; // When true, channel output data files contain multiple points in CSV format bool bZip = true; // When true, block-level folders are ZIP'ed bool bDeleteOldDataAtStartup = true; // When true, old source data is deleted when the new source starts String baseCTOutputFolder = "."; // Output data folder name if (args.Length > 0)
             {
                 baseCTOutputFolder = args[0];

+                if ( (args.Length > 1) && (args[1].Equals("http")) )
+                {
+                    bHttp = true;
+                    // NOTE: When using HTTP PUT method, can't delete any data (either at startup or during the run) numSegmentsToKeep = 0;
+                    bDeleteOldDataAtStartup = false;
                 }

+            }
             Console.WriteLine("\nSource output folder = \"{0}\"\n", baseCTOutputFolder);
             CTlib.CTwriter ctw = null;
             try
             {
+                if (!bHttp)
+                {
                     ctw = new CTlib.CTwriter(baseCTOutputFolder, numBlocksPerSegment, numSegmentsToKeep, bOutputTimesAreMillis, bPack, bZip, bDeleteOldDataAtStartup);
+                    Console.WriteLine("\nUsing the standard C# CTwriter class");
+                }
+                else
+                {
+                    ctw = new CTlib.CThttp(baseCTOutputFolder, numBlocksPerSegment, bOutputTimesAreMillis, bPack, bZip);
+                    Console.WriteLine("\nUsing the C# CThttp class to write data using HTTP PUT");
+                }
             }
             catch (Exception e)
             {